Differential KO-theory: constructions, computations, and applications: Differential -theory

-where the stack on the left is the smooth stack of vector bundles equipped with a smooth fiberwise inner product. \footnote{Note that the associated bundle comes equipped with a canonical inner product inherited from the standard inner product on $\RR^n$.
-A choice of metric is required to define the inverse construction.} Similarly, we have an an equivalence of smooth stacks ${\rm O}(n)\text{-}\mathscr{B}{\rm un}_{\nabla}\simeq \BB{\rm O}(n)_{\nabla}$ where the stack on the right is the moduli stack of principal bundles ${\rm O}(n)$-bundles equipped with connection.
-Again, taking associated bundles yields an equivalence

-where the stack on the left is that of vector bundles equipped with metric connections.
-At the level of the \emph{connected components} of these stacks, the data provided by the metrics becomes redundant -- every vector bundle can be equipped with a (noncanonical) metric.
+We now summarize some well known relationships between these smooth stacks (see \cite{Cech}\cite{FSS1} \cite{FSS2}\cite{Urs}).
+For each $n\in \mathbb{N}$, there is an equivalence of smooth stacks ${\rm O}(n)$ bundles ${\rm O}(n)\text{-}\mathscr{B}{\rm un} \simeq \BB {\rm O}(n)$, where ${\rm O}(n)\text{-}\mathscr{B}{\rm un}$ is the smooth stack of principal orthogonal bundles.
+The operation of taking associated vector bundles gives an equivalence $ {\rm Iso}({\rm Vect}^g)\simeq \BB{\rm O}\;, $ where the stack ${\rm Vect}^g$ is the smooth stack of vector bundles equipped with a smooth fiberwise inner product \footnote{Note that the associated bundle comes equipped with a canonical inner product inherited from the standard inner product on $\RR^n$.
+A choice of metric is required to define the inverse construction.}.
+Similarly, we have an equivalence of smooth stacks ${\rm O}(n)\text{-}\mathscr{B}{\rm un}_{\nabla}\simeq \BB{\rm O}(n)_{\nabla}$ where the stack on the right is the moduli stack of principal bundles ${\rm O}(n)$-bundles equipped with connection.
+Again, taking associated bundles yields an equivalence $ {\rm Iso}({\rm Vect}_{\nabla}^g)\simeq \BB{\rm O}_{\nabla}\;, $ where the stack ${\rm Vect}_{\nabla}^g$ is that of vector bundles equipped with metric connections.
+At the level of the \emph{connected components} of these stacks, the data provided by the metrics become redundant -- every vector bundle can be equipped with a (noncanonical) metric.
 Indeed, we have the following.

 \begin{proposition}[Stacky realization of vector bundles (with connection)] We have isomorphisms of presheaves of commutative monoids